 From oblivion to buried treasure: Seven weird/scary/awesome holes

-So we looked into it, and we came up with seven holes, natural or man-made, that stand out because they are super fascinating, stunningly beautiful, or plain terrifying.
+Here's a look back at our feature on seven holes, natural or man-made, that stand out because they are super fascinating, stunningly beautiful, or plain terrifying.

 The Bayou Corne, Louisiana